UIKit0/kairos/README.markdown

 Once the jar is downloaded, please go to the install directory and enter the following commands : sudo ln -s sbt-launch-0.7.7.jar sbt-launch.jar

-sudo touch sbt
+`sudo touch sbt`
-sudo chmod +x sbt
+`sudo chmod +x sbt`
-Open your favorite text editor and add the following command to sbt file java -Dfile.encoding=UTF-8 -Xmx512M -XX:MaxPermSize=256m -jar `dirname $0`/sbt-launch.jar "$@""
+Open your favorite text editor and add the following command to sbt file :

+`java -XX:+CMSClassUnloadingEnabled -Dfile.encoding=UTF-8 -Xmx1512M -XX:MaxPermSize=512m -jar `dirname $0`/sbt-launch.jar "$@"`

+The CMSClassUnloadingEnabled command is used to resolve a problem of memory when restarting sbt too many times.
+Here is the explanation from the lift mailing list (sbt ~jetty-run leaks) :

+"By default the JVM does not unload classes once they are loaded and loaded classes are kept in the "perm gen" (permanent generation) heap space.
+This is mostly what you want because the cost of loading and JITing classes is high.
+But during development or if you've got a container that is changing what apps it runs, it's best to allow unloading of the classes and also to set perm gen to a reasonably big number. "

+Another better option is to use JRebel.
+TODO : write a doc for this option

 Once done you should get the following tree directory :